rosskevin/ifvisible/README.md

 ifvisible.off('focus')
 ```

-You can set your smart intervals with ifvisible, if user is IDLE or not seeing the page the interval will automatically stop itself
+### `ifvisible.onEvery` to set smart intervals

+Only animate a logo if the page is visible.

 ```javascript
 // If page is visible run this function on every half seconds